 Cynthia Wang is the executive director of the DRRC and a clinical professor of management and organizations at the Kellogg School of Management.

-Doug Foster is a senior program manager of the DRRC and has been with the university since 2007.
+Doug Foster is a senior program coordinator of the DRRC and has been with the university since 2007.

-Stephanie Dixon is a senior program manager of the DRRC and has been with the university since 2008.
+Amanda Mahoney is a senior program coordinator for DRRC and has been with the university since 2015.

 Elizabeth studies moral inconsistency by using an interdisciplinary approach to understand how people navigate complex moral rules across the lifespan.